One of the key advantages of social ads over other forms of advertising is the ability to laser-target your audience.

 Here’s a quick how-to:

-- Open your Audience Insights dashboard and select Everyone on Facebook.
+- Open your Audience Insights dashboard in Meta Business Suite and select Potential audience.

-- Under Create Audience on the left side of the page, use the basic targeting options like location, age, gender, and interests to build an audience that matches your target audience persona.
+- Click the Filter button on the top right of the page and use the basic targeting options like location, age, gender, and interests to start building a Facebook audience that matches your target audience persona.

-- Click over to the Page Likes tab to see which pages your target audience already connects with.
+- Don’t click Create audience just yet.
+Instead, scroll down to the Top pages section to see which pages your target users already connect with.
 Copy and paste this list into a spreadsheet or text file.

-- Click back to the Create Audience tab and type the name of one of your competitors’ Facebook Pages in the Interests box.
+- Go back to the Filter selection tool.
+Clear your existing filters and type the name of one of your competitors’ Facebook Pages in the Interests box.
 Not all competitors will come up as an interest, but for those that do…

-- Check out the demographics information on the right side of the screen to see if you can gain any additional audience insights that will help you target yours ads more precisely.
+- Check out the presented demographics information to see if you can gain any additional audience insights that will help you target your ads more precisely.

 - Create a new audience based on these new demographic insights, then test it against one of your existing audiences.